-The mistake is that lipstick looks very different on different skin colours and skin tones.
+The mistake is that each and every lipstick shade looks very different on different skin colours and skin tones.
 What may look amazing on your friend may well look terrible on you.
-I will share with you these secrets to finding the best lipstick color for your skin tone.

 Before we get to understanding lip colors an important point is to always prepare your lips properly.
-Chapped or dry lips will not look good under lipstick.
-To be frank, your lips will just look a mess.
+Chapped and dry lips do not look good under lipstick.
+To be frank, they just look like a mess.
 And who wants that?!

 Know and Understand Your Undertone

 This is one of the biggest factors you need to take into account when buying any makeup.
 You always need to know your undertone in order to get the right colours.
 Otherwise, your makeup will look wrong!

 An easy way to see what colour undertones you are is to look at the veins at the back of your hand.
 If they are blue, then you are cool-toned, if they’re green then you’re warm-toned and if you’re unsure, then you’re probably neutral-toned.